richardatval/www.yesproject.org/what-you-can-do/start-your-own-business.md

 ### When can I get started?

-If you have a business idea and not sure how to get started, [get in touch](https://www.yesproject.org/get-started/) and we'll help you turn your idea into a business.
+If you have a business idea and not sure how to get started, get in touch and we'll help you turn your idea into a business.
+Email [ricky.s@yesproject.org](mailto:ricky.s@yesproject.org) or call 07393 147104.

 ### About YES Enterprise Team